scruss/taflmunge/README.md

     sort -u ltaf*txt > tafl.txt

 will eliminate duplicates, merge and rename in one step.
+Note that the SQL script will attempt to remove duplicates, too.

 This script/process has only been tested on the command-line version of SpatiaLite, and can be run as:

     echo '.read taflmunge.sql CP1252' | spatialite tafl.sqlite

-After a short while and some very confusing output, this creates a database file with two tables: "tafl" (point geometry) and "links" (for clearly identifiable microwave links; linestring geometry).
+After a short while (and some *very* confusing output), this creates a database file with two tables: "tafl" (point geometry) and "links" (for clearly identifiable microwave links; linestring geometry).
 Other fields are as